Matching with a Mask: Managing the Stress of the 2021 Match

 If you join our residency, you will experience psychiatry in a wide range of inpatient, outpatient and community settings.
 You will have a longitudinal, three-year outpatient experience rich in psychotherapy training.
 You will have the opportunity to teach others and develop curricula through our Clinical Educator Track.
 You will learn how to provide mental health care across the State of Wisconsin through our Public Health Track.
 You can be mentored by world-class researchers interested in understanding the neuroscience of mental illness.
 And you will live in the city where the Assertive Community Treatment model of caring for people with severe mental illness was created by UW faculty members Len Stein and Mary Ann Test and where the National Alliance on Mental Illness was founded by community members Harriet Shetler and Beverly Young, whose sons had schizophrenia.

 Residency is rewarding, but challenging.
-We have developed a suite of wellness resources to support you through the good times and bad times, including our Collegial Support Program, Employee Assistance Program, T-groups, Eudaimonia wellness activates, and a mentoring program.
+We have developed a suite of wellness resources to support you through the good times and bad times, including our Collegial Support Program, Employee Assistance Program, T-groups, Eudaimonia wellness activities, and a mentoring program.
 The pandemic has been a huge test of our resilience, and together we are going to get through it.

 Finally, we are committed to recruiting and retaining a diverse set of residents, to training all our residents to care for an increasingly diverse U.S. population, and to fighting racism.